Shanaka Fernando: Early life

-Shanaka Fernando was born in Thimbirigasyaya, a suburb (divisional secretariat) of Colombo, Sri Lanka, to an Irish Catholic mother and a father of Portuguese descent.
-His household included various members of his extended family, and they were reasonably well off, but he was acutely aware of the poverty that many of his fellow citizens experienced.
+Fernando was born in Thimbirigasyaya, a suburb (divisional secretariat) of Colombo, Sri Lanka, to an Irish Catholic mother and a father of Portuguese descent.
 He attended a Buddhist school and was involved in theatre and choreography.
 He appeared in productions of Fame and Guys and Dolls.

 Australia

-Fernando arrived in Australia in 1989.
-He travelled extensively in the Third World, and became increasingly drawn to social justice issues.
-He had a series of jobs before having the idea of a pay what you can non-profit vegetarian restaurant, which he opened in St Kilda in 2000, using his own funds.
-He named it "Lentil as Anything", after the Australian rock group Mental As Anything.
-At this time, he lived in a tent on the St Kilda foreshore.
-The company has since expanded, with numerous venues operating under the "Lentil as Anything" banner, including one at the former Abbotsford Convent.
+Fernando arrived in Australia in 1989 and lived on the St Kilda foreshore.
+He travelled in the Third World, and developed an interest in social justice issues.
+Before opening a pay what you can non-profit vegetarian restaurant in St Kilda in 2000 (Lentil as Anything), he served as a rollercoaster driver at Luna Park.
+The non-profit restaurant has since expanded locations, with numerous venues operating under the "Lentil as Anything" banner, including one at the former Abbotsford Convent.

 Recognition

-In 2007 Shanaka Fernando won the Australian of the Year "Local Hero Award", receiving the award from the then Prime Minister John Howard.
+In 2007, Fernando won the Australian of the Year "Local Hero Award", receiving the award from the then Prime Minister John Howard.

 He has been honoured with an Australian postage stamp, and is listed in Who's Who in Australia, 2008 Edition.
-In 2009 SBS TV produced a series of four television documentaries on Fernando's enterprise, philosophy and struggles (which include a four-year battle with the Australian Taxation Office over a tax bill of $300,000, which was resolved in Fernando's favour by the law on GST being changed to reduce its application to organisations that are non-profit motivated and have no fixed prices).
+In 2009, SBS TV produced a series of four television documentaries on Fernando's enterprise, philosophy and struggles (which include a four-year battle with the Australian Taxation Office over a tax bill of $300,000, which was resolved in Fernando's favour by the law on GST being changed to reduce its application to organisations that are non-profit motivated and have no fixed prices).

 He has written a book titled Lentil as Anything: Everybody Deserves a Place at the Table, with Greg Hill, and is often asked to address groups, including sharing the podium with Joan Kirner, a former Premier of Victoria.